bostontrader/cakephp-auth-tdd/README.md

 <b>commit- 80dc1e.</b>  When we run the test now, it fails because "Model User cannot be found".

 That's an easy one.
 Let's create the User model.

+<b>commit- 86fcd0.</b>  When we run the test now, it fails because it can't find
+the getAllUsers method of the model.

+Let's create said method.